s11ngh/s11ngh/README.md

 </div>

-### <div align="center">I'm Ujjwal, a full time Computer Science student by the day and an Machine learning iOS, and Web developer by the night 🚀</div>
+### <div align="center">I'm Ujjwal, a full time Computer Science student by the day and an Machine Learning, iOS, and Web developer by the night 🚀</div>

 - 🔭 I’m currently working on [ULabel: A ML Music Record Label](https://github.com/Rishik-J/ULabel)